-IdentityMind provides a platform that performs a KYC process: it finds, maintains, and analyzes digital identities, which together allows companies to identify a person, perform regulatory identification, and detect and prevent identity fraud.
+IdentityMind provides a platform that performs a KYC process: it finds, maintains, and analyzes digital identities, which allows companies to identify a person, perform regulatory identification, and detect and prevent identity fraud.
 For commercial businesses, it means fewer frauds and protection from money laundering.
-They also have a base of 20 partner companies that provide data, services, and technology to support larger operations with data.
+They also have a base of 20 partner companies that provide data, services, and technology to support larger data operations.

 Luxembourg is famous for two things: it’s one of the smallest European countries, and it has an excellent economy.
-It’s no wonder that Luxembourg is the home to Regis-TR — a RegTech development company that offers a reporting system for all kinds of trade transactions for various assets in the EU.
+It’s no wonder that Luxembourg is the home to Regis-TR, a RegTech development company that offers a reporting system for all kinds of trade transactions for various assets in the EU.
 Their reporting system is compliant with three regulations: EMIR, FinfraG, and SFTR.
-The company plans to create an ecosystem where clients will be able to report their data to only one entity at a time and not violate any requirements in different jurisdictions.
+The company plans to create an ecosystem that enables clients to report their data to only one entity at a time and not violate any requirements in different jurisdictions.